garyliggins/libraryLookUpSystem/README.md

-# Java - Designing Packages - Assessment
+Designing Packages - Assessment

-Follow the instructions on lms.kenzie.academy to complete this assignment.
+design for a library book lookup system that searches for book information online from the OpenLibrary API based on author and title and retrieves the ISBN and subject list.